How to Export Pandas DataFrame to an Excel File

-And if you want to export your DataFrame to a specific Excel Sheet, then you may use this template:
+And if you want to export your DataFrame to a specific Excel Sheet:

 Note: you’ll have to install openpyxl if you get the following error: